schadokar/schadokar.dev/content/posts/go-env-ways/index.md

 ---

-Lets start with the easiest one, using `os` package.
+Let's start with the easiest one, using `os` package.

 ## os Package